A Well-Stocked Canine First Aid Kit

 - Tea-Tree Equine Wound Spray by Healing Tree.
 A veterinarian formulated first aid wound spray for cuts, scrapes, abrasions, hot spots, etc. Rapid acting.
 Non-greasy.
 Non-stinging.
 Formulated for horses, it works great on dogs, too.

 "An ounce of prevention....." goes the saying.
 While minor wounds can be treated at home, a canine first aid class will go a long way in helping you be prepared in the event of a minor or life-threatening emergency.
 While first aid is not a substitute for veterinary care, a little advance preparation may be just enough to relieve your pet's suffering and possibly save his life.
 When in doubt, always seek veterinary care immediately.
+Program your the phone number of your veterinarian and local emergency veterinary hospital into your phone, in case you face an emergency away from home.
 For more information about first aid kits or classes, contact your local veterinarian or the American Red Cross.

 Looking for more like this?
 Try: